htcfreek/SimpleLapsGui/README.md

 ## Features

-- Simple and fast: Run the executable, type the computer name and press the ENTER key.
+- Simple and fast: Run the PowerShell script or Batch file, type the computer name and press the ENTER key.
 - Supports Microsoft LAPS (legacy) and Windows LAPS on Active Directory environments.
+- Query the user name, password and password expiration timestamp of the LAPS account.
-- Read current password, current expiration timestamp and password history (Windows LAPS only) from the Computer objects in your local Active Directory.
+- Query the account history of Computer objects in your local Active Directory (Windows LAPS only).
+- Multi-domain support.
-- Copy the passwords (current and history) using the context menu.
+- Copy user names and passwords to the clipboard.
+- Zoom view for the user name and password.
 - Change the expiration timestamp.
 - Close the window by pressing the ESCAPE key.